BastienFaivre/bash-scripts/README.md

 foo
 ```

-To remove all the soft links from `/usr/local/bin`, simply run the [clean script](clean.sh) also located in the scripts folder:
+To remove all the soft links from the target directory, simply run the [clean script](clean.sh) also located in the scripts folder:

 ```bash
 ./clean.sh
 ```

-This will remove all the soft links created in `/usr/local/bin` by the setup script.
-Note that it won't delete your personal files located in this folder!
+This will remove all the soft links created by the setup script.
+Note that it won't delete your personal files located in the target directory where the soft links were added!

 ## Contribution